By Michael Redding, CTO Quantropi

 Quantum computers are one of the most notable and exciting technological advancements of recent years.
 But while they will bring a lot of good to the world, they will also create new exposure risks since they can quickly solve the complex math problems that form the foundation of today’s information security.
 Even Google has said that quantum computing could “end encryption” in the near future.
 And as we mentioned above, one of the ways in which quantum machines could defeat encryption is by predicting the output of PRNGs.

-While many companies can generate very strong “quantum” entropy (raw data sets approaching a level of nearly pure randomness, according to a number of benchmark tests published by NIST and other standards bodies), a lingering challenge has been able to distribute it in a manner impervious to quantum attack/theft at high speed over the internet.
+While many companies can generate very strong “quantum” entropy (raw data sets approaching a level of nearly pure randomness, according to a number of benchmark tests published by NIST and other standards bodies), a lingering challenge has been able to distribute it in a manner impervious to quantum attack/theft at high speed over today’s Internet.

 Much research and commercial development is focused on solving this issue with approaches such as Quantum Key Distribution (QKD), but they so far remain short of practical and scalable deployments.
 Quantum entropy might remain unattainable for the vast majority of businesses for quite a while because of its technological and budget requirements.
 With that said, even if you can’t afford to have on-premises quantum protection, quantum entropy-as-a-service can help you reap the benefits of ultra-high entropy without completely revamping your infrastructure.